google/oss-fuzz/README.md

 [Fuzz testing](https://en.wikipedia.org/wiki/Fuzz_testing) is a well-known technique for uncovering various kinds of programming errors in software.
-Many detectable errors (e.g. buffer overruns) have real security implications.
+Many of these detectable errors (e.g. [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow)) can have serious security implications.

 We successfully deployed
-[guided in-process fuzzing of Chrome components](https://security.googleblog.com/2016/08/guided-in-process-fuzzing-of-chrome.html) and now want to share the experience and the service with the opensource community.
+[guided in-process fuzzing of Chrome components](https://security.googleblog.com/2016/08/guided-in-process-fuzzing-of-chrome.html) and found [hundreds](https://bugs.chromium.org/p/chromium/issues/list?can=1&q=label%3AStability-LibFuzzer+-status%3ADuplicate%2CWontFix) of security vulnerabilities and stability bugs.
+We now want to share the experience and the service with the open source community.

-In cooperation with the [Core Infrastructure Initiative](https://www.coreinfrastructure.org/) OSS-Fuzz aims to make common open source software more secure by combining modern fuzzing techniques and scalable distributed execution.
+In cooperation with the [Core Infrastructure Initiative](https://www.coreinfrastructure.org/), OSS-Fuzz aims to make common open source software more secure and stable by combining modern fuzzing techniques and scalable distributed execution.